-We will close cases either:
+We will close cases eithewherer:

-- where the situation has been resolved and the complainant is in agreement with case closure, or - where the complainant tells us that it has been two months since the last incident of anti social behaviour and that the impact of the anti social behaviour is reduced.
+- There is insufficient evidence for action to be taken where the situation has been resolved and the complainant is in agreement with case closure, or - the situation has been resolved and complainant is in agreement with case closure where the complainant tells us that it has been two months since the last incident of anti social behaviour and that the impact of the anti social behaviour is reduced. - the impact of the anti social behaviour has reduced.

 We will not assume that a situation has improved if we have not heard from the complainant in a while.
 We will attempt to make contact with the complainant before closing the case.
-Only after several failed attempts have been made to make contact and it has been two months since the last incident will we close the case under the grounds of 'no contact'.
+Only after several failed attempts have been made to make contact since the last incident will we close the case under the grounds of 'no contact'. and it has been two months since the last incident will we close the case under the grounds of 'no contact'.